 O’Rourke and Improved Celeste are very different, distinct cultivars.
 Both were created in the LSU fig breeding program.
 Both are improved celeste hybrids; however, one, O’Rourke, was officially released by LSU, whereas the other cultivar, already known and sold in commercial nurseries as Improved Celeste, was not officially released.
 I don’t know that LSU has even acknowledged its existence, except in passing.
 Nor do I know how Improved Celeste got its name or who first named it.

-According to LSU, this is the O’Rourke fruit, below, which “tapers slightly toward the stem end with a long neck,” according to Dr. O’Rourke, et al:
+O’Rourke fruit, below, “tapers slightly toward the stem end with a long neck,” according to LSU / Dr. O’Rourke, et al,

-The leaves of both cultivars are different.
+The leaves of both cultivars are different from one another.
 O’Rourke leaves are commonly 5 lobed, whereas Improved Celeste leaves are commonly 3 lobed.
-That said, vigorously growing Improved Celeste can develop many 5 lobed leaves, though the shape is different than the 5 lobed leaves of O’Rourke.
+That said, vigorously growing Improved Celeste can develop many 5 lobed leaves, though the shape is different from the 5 lobed leaves of O’Rourke.

 Improved Celeste fruit:

 Given the significant differences, why are these cultivars ever confused and conflated?
 Seems to be a ready explanation: Multiple very good commercial plant nurseries have mixed up these two cultivars, claimed them to be one and the same, and continue to unwittingly perpetuate the mistake.
 Almost Eden nursery in Louisiana and Petals from the Past nursery in Alabama are two of the best nurseries to purchase fig trees from.
 I have many great fig trees purchased from both nurseries.
 Mistakes happen.
 Here are the mistakes they have made and/or are making with these two cultivars: